Traveler Story: Being Black at The Yacht Week Is A Whole New World

 The payment plan and organization of the trip made it doable for the group and it ended up costing just under $2,000 in total.
 For 7 days in Greece, that’s not too bad.

 Lastly, the idea of docking in different locations and being able to explore the land via scooter, bus tour, etc. is a really fun and efficient way to explore a country.

 I won’t act like it’s a “black” experience.
 We were definitely not the majority.
 But, the idea of enjoying the experience with my own circle of close friends, as well as meeting new ones from all walks of life, wasn’t bad at all.
 There were 3 other “melanated” groups as well, so it wasn’t like we were singled out or felt excluded in any way.

 All things considered, I can truly say that I had the time of my life.
-I recommend going to at least one of these in your lifetime and I’ll be back this August for their Croatia run without a doubt
+I recommend going to at least one of these in your lifetime and I’ll be back in January or March for their Caribbean run without a doubt

 A platform of cultivated insights from a global community of black travelers.